Go back to Threatened and Migratory Species

 Prior to its launch it was initially trialed in American Samoa, Fiji, French Polynesia, Samoa, and Vanuatu before it was made available to the rest of SPREP’s members and partners.
 In 2003, it was recommended in the Marine Turtle Action Plan 2003-2007 that the Database be upgraded with recommendations for it to be developed further.

-TREDS was developed through a collaborative effort by the Secretariat of the Pacific Regional Environment Programme, Western Pacific Regional Fishery Management Council, Secretariat of the Pacific Community, NOAA Fisheries, Queensland Government Environmental Protection Agency, South-East Asia Fisheries Development Centre and the Marine Research Foundation.
+This early development of TREDS was through a collaborative effort by SPREP, Western Pacific Regional Fishery Management Council, Secretariat of the Pacific Community (SPC), the United States National Oceanic and Atmospheric Administration (NOAA) Fisheries, Queensland Government Environmental Protection Agency, South-East Asia Fisheries Development Centre and the Marine Research Foundation.

 TREDS Data Sharing and Exchange Policy

 For more information, or to report a turtle encounter, please contact: Unity Roebeck or Karen Baird.